konstantinbarkalov/mimi.js/README.md

-## mimi.js - A MIDI Payload Framework (Experimental)
+## mimi.js - NODE.JS MIDI Payload Framework (Experimental)

-mimi.js is an experimental command-line tool for creating and managing custom MIDI payloads.
+mimi.js is an experimental command-line tool for creating and managing custom MIDI payloads written in Javasctipt.
 It provides a basic framework for mapping MIDI messages to specific actions within various applications or devices.
+Designed to be used in conjunction with some MIDI virtual loopback cables to interconnect between DAW, devices and mimi.js.

 ### Current State